 What are Good Backlinks?

 If you’ve found yourself here, you may have heard that backlinks are good for your website’s SEO.
 A backlink is an incoming link from one website to another.
 It could come from a blog, a social media site, a directory, the content of another website.
 But, before you get started on link building, you should learn the difference between good and bad backlinks.
-Ever since Google Penguin was introduced, it has become very important to differentiate between the two.
-If you’re wondering, “What are good backlinks?” you’ve come to the right place.
+Ever since Google Penguin was introduced, it has become particularly important to differentiate between the two.
+If you’re wondering, “What are good backlinks?”
+You’ve come to the right place.

 When your website has a lot of top-quality backlinks, it really helps your organic traffic vs. paid traffic.
 You can see this in the 2021 Google algorithm July update, where they are filtering out spammy, low-quality backlinks and rewarding higher quality backlinks.
 Meanwhile, bad backlinks can harm your site more than they help it.
 So, how do you differentiate between good and bad backlinks?
-First and foremost, you must consider where the link is coming from.
+Primarily, you must consider where the link is coming from.
 How much authority does that site have?
 Are they an expert within your specific industry?

 What are Quality Backlinks?